aamrits/frontend-interview-questions/css-questions.md

 </div>

 #### Q30
-### ✍What is the difference between layout and positioning in CSS?
+### 🍄 What is the difference between layout and positioning in CSS?

 <div align="right">